gvwilson/sdxpy/src/viewer/index.md

 ---

-Before they need version control tools or interpreters, programmers need a way to edit code.
+Before they need version control tools or interpreters, programmers need a way to edit text files.
-Even simple editors like Notepad and [Nano][nano] have to do a lot of things to be useful, such as opening files, moving a cursor, and inserting or deleting characters.
+Even simple editors like Notepad and [Nano][nano] do a lot of things: moving a cursor, inserting and deleting characters, and more.
 This is too much to fit into one lesson, so this chapter builds a tool for viewing files, which [%x undo %] extends to create an editor with undo and redo.